 Employees and Leaders—Who is Responsible?

 Isn’t psych safety and culture a leader’s job?
 It is everyone’s job.
-Yes, leadership modeling healthy company culture is critical, but we all have responsibility at all levels of the organization to co-create a culture that is healthy, supportive, and one in which we would like to work and thrive.
+Yes, leadership settling, and modeling healthy company culture is critical, but we all have responsibility at all levels of the organization to co-create a culture that is healthy, supportive, and one in which we would like to work and thrive.

 By maintaining attitudes and behaviors that reduce fear and increase trust, we are slowly shifting the company culture.
 We know the saying “Be the change you want to see in the world”, and it applies here.
 Let’s consider what would happen if leadership set the tone and modeled healthy behavior, but no one followed.
 Would culture change?
 Probably not.
 But, it is safe to assume that the same would work in reverse – employees and non-leaders can influence and sustain healthy cultures from the bottom up.
 We may find influencing culture this way to occur more slowly, but we can ask ourselves, “What’s there to lose here?”